Shrinking the Generation-Verification Gap with Weak Verifiers: Methodology

-\) \end{itemize} For regression losses, it is essential that the model output \( s \) lies in the same range as the label \( y \in [0, 1] \).

-To combine out of the box verifiers, which may be trained under different constraints, verifier scores must be \emph{comparable}.
-We note that standard losses imposes different but related invariance assumptions: \begin{itemize} \item \textbf{Ranking and binary classification losses} are invariant to positive affine transformations of the form \( s \mapsto \alpha s + \beta \), where \( \alpha > 0 \).
-This means that the relative ordering or decision boundary between scores is preserved even if scores differ in scale or offset.
+To combine out of the box verifiers, which may be trained under different constraints, verifier scores must be comparable.
+We note that standard losses imposes different but related invariance assumptions: \begin{itemize} \item \textbf{Ranking and binary classification losses}: These losses focus on the relative order of the scores, and therefore, the relative ranking of the scores is preserved under positive affine transformations \( s \mapsto \alpha s + \beta \), where \( \alpha > 0 \).

-\item \textbf{Regression losses}, in contrast, directly penalize deviations between scores and targets, so the absolute scale of scores matters.
-Because many verifier outputs are meant to approximate probabilities or correctness labels \( y \in [0, 1] \), it is essential to constrain scores to the same interval. \end{itemize}
+\item \textbf{Regression losses}: These losses directly penalize the difference between predicted scores and target values, so the absolute scale of the scores is important.
+Because many verifier outputs approximate correctness labels \( y \in [0, 1] \), it is essential to constrain scores to the same interval to ensure meaningful comparisons. \end{itemize}